archsak/KnowFlow/README.md

 1. Ensure all required data files and pretrained models are in place.
 2. Run the pipeline as described above.
 3. Results will be saved in the `results/` directory and can be compared to reference outputs.

+Note: Wikipedia pages are constantly updated, so results may vary over time.

 ## System Requirements